camedomotic-unofficial/came_domotic_unofficial/README.md

 ## Acknowledgments

 Special thanks to Andrea Michielan for his [eti_domo](https://github.com/andrea-michielan/eti_domo) library, which significantly facilitated the development process of this library.
 His work was very helpful and greatly appreciated.

 ## Disclaimer

 This library is not affiliated with or endorsed or supported by [CAME](https://www.came.com/).
 Use at your own risk.

-**Important:** This library is currently in a pre-alpha development state.
+**Important**: This library is currently in a pre-alpha development state.
 It is not yet stable and should be used only for studying purposes.
 Please be aware that you cannot rely on it for any production use.
 Use at your own risk.